Download & Compatibility

 CapabilityWhat it coversWhen it matters

-RTSPManual RTSP input supports network camera workflows that need local viewing and capture.Best fit when you need local access to an IP camera without adopting a surveillance suite.
+RTSPBest when you already have a stream URL or network camera source and want local preview, snapshots, short recordings, or small multi-source review.Best fit when you need local access to an IP camera without adopting a surveillance suite.

-Multi-source layoutThe current product direction supports up to four sources in a lightweight workspace.Supports lightweight side-by-side source review without turning the UI into a dense wall.
+Multi-source layoutUseful for lightweight comparison across up to four sources, not for large surveillance walls or NVR operations.Supports lightweight side-by-side source review without turning the UI into a dense wall.

 Compatibility